Tech Skills for Older Adults

 Tech Skills for Older Adults In-Person Classes

-Registration will be available on OLLI’s website.
+Registration is available on OLLI’s website.
 A current OLLI membership is required to register.
 If you don’t have a membership, one will be added to your cart at checkout.
 Each class costs $10 in addition to the $25-per-semester OLLI membership fee.

 Questions?
 Email [email protected]